qiezi123456/Testing/design-discussion.md

 1. Design 1: Shouyi Zhang (szhang651)

+this is a normal line of text
+  * this is the first level of bullet points, made up of
+    * this is more indented, composed of

 * pros
 (1) Lot of compositions used - which make sense in a way (i.e. if a Player is removed, then the Game should also be removed) (2) I like the Game class being treated as a controller for the GameActivity class